The new deadline is Friday, January 27, 2017 11:59 EST.

 - Products and experimental design – There have been a variety of entries from year’s past that didn’t feel like there was really a category for it – whether that was spotlighting a publication’s internal tools, a particularly innovative user interface design or something embracing new technologies like wearables or bots.
 These two new categories hopefully fixes that.

 And because there will surely be many entries for them, we’ve got specific categories for the Refugee Crisis, the Summer Olympic Games and the U.S. Elections.
 You can check out all of the new, revised and still-standing categories for this year’s competition here.

 As always, keeping up with all of the variables that come along with the different entries is sometimes hard.
 Even knowing what should be in your entry can be difficult.
 How do you show judges in February what your entry that embraced using live data looked like to readers in November?
 We understand these problems.
 Please do your best to give us as much as you can so that we can experience each entry as a reader might have.

 Some dates to keep in mind.

-Entries are due by Wednesday, January 25 at 11:59 EST. Judging will take place during the weekend of February 24-26.
+Entries are due by Wednesday, January 25 at 11:59 EST. The new deadline is Friday, January 27, 11:59 PM EST. Judging will take place during the weekend of February 24-26.
 We’ll be using the hashtag SNDDigital so follow along as we tweet the results throughout the weekend.

 And as always, good luck!